 The Department of Psychiatry at Columbia University is preeminent among academic medical institutions in psychiatric research, education and clinical care.
 With its long history and rich tradition of academic leadership and scientific excellence, the Department has made numerous important contributions to the knowledge base and practice of psychiatry for more than a century.
-Since 2007 we have remained #1 in annual research funding from the National Institutes of Health, supporting our world-class research and training programs.
+For years we have been one of the National Institutes of Health’s top ranked research funding programs, supporting our world-class research and training.
 Our state of the art clinical services are among the highest ranked in the U.S. News & World Report through our affiliation with NewYork-Presbyterian, and our long-time affiliation with the New York State Office of Mental Health allows the Department to translate the latest scientific findings into standards of care and public mental health care services.

 The Department is fortunate to have a large and exceptionally diverse faculty comprised of over 400 psychiatrists, psychologists, social workers, nurses, and neuro-behavioral scientists.
 Our clinical facilities and laboratories are located in a matrix of institutions and health care systems affiliated with Columbia University Irving Medical Center including the NewYork-Presbyterian Hospital, the New York State Psychiatric Institute, the New York State Office of Mental Health, and the Washington Heights Community Service.
 We are also home to the Center for Neurobiology and Behavior, the Columbia University Center for Psychoanalytic Training and Research, the Lieber Center for Schizophrenia Research and Treatment, and the Sackler Institute for Developmental Psychobiology.
 Major research programs focus on particular disease areas such as anxiety and mood disorders (from childhood through old-age), suicide, eating disorders, schizophrenia, dementia, neuro-developmental disorders (including autism) and personality disorders using research approaches that range from studies that attempt to specify the basic mechanisms of a disease to those that examine the clinical efficacy of a particular treatment modality.
 Epidemiology, behavioral and cellular pharmacology, molecular and developmental neurobiology, brain imaging, genetics, and psychopharmacology all play a role in helping us in our quest to understand and treat brain and behavioral disorders.